Skip to main content

 Program highlights include intensive research in progress meetings with program faculty, focused “nanocourses” in emerging cancer research fields, cross-disciplinary translational career and communication skills development, and additional funding for travel to scientific meetings and for laboratory supplies.

-Competitive candidates for the program include students with an interdisciplinary interest in cancer biology who have matriculated into the Driskill Graduate Program (DGP), the Interdepartmental Biological Sciences Program (IBiS), the Medical Scientist Training Program (MSTP), or other PhD programs.
+Competitive candidates for the program include students with an interdisciplinary interest in cancer biology who have matriculated into the Driskill Graduate Program (DGP), the Interdepartmental Biological Sciences Program (IBiS), the Medical Scientist Training Program (MSTP), the Northwestern University Interdepartmental Neuroscience Program (NUIN), the Health Sciences Integrated Program (HSIP) and other PhD programs.
 Students are eligible to apply following selection of a participating thesis advisor and cancer research thesis topic.
 Applicants must be U.S. citizens or permanent residents and must first apply to DGP, IBiS or other appropriate graduate programs at Northwestern.

-Applications must include a letter of nomination from your thesis advisor, a Biosketch or CV, a statement describing your research project, and a statement of the cancer research purpose, including your future career goals and suitability for the program.
-Applications are reviewed by the program steering committee and candidates are invited to interview in late summer/early fall.
+Applications must include a letter of nomination from your thesis advisor, a Biosketch or CV, a statement describing your research project and its cancer relevance, and what you believe you can add to the training program by becoming part of the cohort.
+Please include your future career goals and a statement about your unique, diverse perspective.
+Applications are reviewed by the program steering committee and candidates are invited to interview in summer term.
 The program welcomes, encourages, and supports application by individuals from underrepresented groups and diverse backgrounds.

 For additional information, contact Kathleen Green, PhD.